M61 Vulcan: Description

 Each of the cannon's six barrels fires once in turn during each revolution of the barrel cluster.
 The multiple barrels provide both a very high rate of fire—around 100 rounds per second—and contribute to prolonged weapon life by minimizing barrel erosion and heat generation.
 The average time between jams or failures is in excess of 10,000 rounds, making it an extremely reliable weapon.
 The success of the Vulcan Project and its progeny, the very-high-speed Gatling gun, has led to guns of the same configuration being referred to as "Vulcan cannons", which can sometimes confuse nomenclature on the subject.

-Most aircraft versions of the M61 are hydraulically driven and electrically primed.
+Most aircraft versions of the M61 are hydraulically driven and primed electrically.
 The gun rotor, barrel assembly and ammunition feed system are rotated by a hydraulic drive motor through a system of flexible drive shafts.
 The round is fired by an electric priming system where an electric current from a firing lead passes through the firing pin to the primer as each round is rotated into the firing position.

 Gun installation on West German F-104.

 The self-powered version, the GAU-4 (called M130 in Army service), is gas-operated, tapping gun gas from three of the six barrels to operate the gun gas-driven mechanism.
 The self-powered Vulcan weighs about 10 lb more than its electric counterpart, but requires no external power source to operate, except for an electric inertia starter to initiate gun rotation, allowing the first rounds to be chambered and fired.